sudojunior/sudojunior.github.io/_posts/2021-12-10-number-limits.md

 }
 ```

-This is the iteration outcome for 15 players, detailing the relation between the intial ratio and the number of roles requested for the given players.
+This is the iteration outcome for 15 players, detailing the relation between the initial ratio and the number of roles requested for the given players.
 [In testing](https://gist.github.com/sudojunior/429b3309803593c80c55cabf25ec004d) JavaScript (through NodeJS); Python and C#, the following variations occur... *Each is determined by player count, then the difference between the former and the final role count.*

 - JavaScript (NodeJS v17.2.0)
 - Python (3.10.0)